mcmahog1/ReadMe_Imputation/README.md

 ---

 ###*Question 7:*
-######How many SNPs and Samples are being used for imputation from the target data, from the reference data?
+######How many SNPs and samples are being used for imputation from the target data, from the reference data?
 (Hint check https://mathgen.stats.ox.ac.uk/impute/impute2_overview.html).
 How many samples and SNPs are in the output.
 <br />
 ---